 A. Parties and Amici.
-All parties, intervenors, and amici appearing before the district court and this Court are listed in the Brief for Appellants, except for the following amici: DC for Democracy, DC Vote, The League of Women Voters, Former Mayor Anthony A. Williams, and the States of Maryland, California, Connecticut, Hawaii, Illinois, Massachusetts, and New York.
+All parties, intervenors, and amici appearing before the district court and this Court are listed in the Brief for Appellants, except for the following amici: DC for Democracy, DC Vote, The League of Women Voters, and Former Mayor Anthony A. Williams.